v-gajjar/NotesApp/README.md

 See the challenge here: https://codingchallenges.fyi/challenges/challenge-keep/

 I'm currently building the back-end which is a Spring Boot application, which uses Java version 21, and Maven to manage dependencies and project builds.
-Spring Data JPA will be used to simplify interactions between the MySQL database and the RESTful API.
+Spring Data JPA is used to simplify interactions between the MySQL database and the RESTful API.

 When I reach the relevant step in the challege, the client side will be set up as a React and TypeScript project which has been generated using Vite.js.
 The intention is to use Tailwind.css for styling.